 The Farmhouse has two kitchens, Winter and Summer.
 The Winter Kitchen would have kept the home very warm in the cold months and would also have been used as a non-cooking work space in the summer.
 The Summer Kitchen (closed to the public) has a small bedroom above it and that room, as well as both kitchen spaces, may have been the sleeping quarters for the free black woman, free black boy and one male slave within the household.

+It might be carved by the Dyckman kids.
 It might be carved by the soldiers who occupied this farmhouse.

 It is believed that the second floor was one open space up until the 1820s when it was divided into the separate bedrooms still present today